braultjosh/braultjosh.github.io/index.md

 ### About
 <font size="3">
 <p style="line-height:1.2">
 Welcome to my website.
 I am a PhD candidate in Economics at Carleton University in Ottawa, Canada.
-I am in my fourth year of the PhD program.
+I am in my fifth year of the PhD program.
+I am on the academic job market this year.
 My research interests are in macroeconomics.
 <br>
 <br>
-To read my Curriculum Vitae, please click <a href="https://braultjosh.github.io/BRAULT_CV_MAR2020.pdf" style="color:#1F45FC" target="blank">[here]</a>.
+To read my Curriculum Vitae, please click <a href="https://braultjosh.github.io/BRAULT_CV_JUN2020.pdf" style="color:#1F45FC" target="blank">[here]</a>.
 <br>
 <br>
 You can contact me via email at: joshua [dot] brault [at] carleton [dot] ca